 Allow your ARM LED to go solid

 When you are arming your COBRA firing system the ARM LED on the 18R2 and 18R will blink as the modules in the field are armed.
 But, in regards to a scripted show, the blinking ARM LED on the 18R2 indicates that the script is being loaded into your firing modules.
-Firing your show before the SYNC LED has gone solid runs the risk of cues not firing as the system has not fully armed itself and the script has not loaded.
+Firing your show before the ARM LED has gone solid runs the risk of cues not firing as the system has not fully armed itself and the script has not loaded.

 Stay within Maximum Firing Values

 When wiring Talons/Clip-on Igniters or e-match/initiators in series or parallel, please be aware of the maximum firing values.
 The values are not static and will vary based on multiple factors, including wiring method, power source, length of wiring/cabling, and amount of ignitors.
 For extra confidence, set up your scenario you plan to fire in advance and use extra igniters to ensure your cues will fire.

 Lost / Broken Key Switch

 If you encounter an error code while powering on equipment or when loading a script, please consult the error code reference guide to figure out what is causing it, and how to fix it.

 It is critical to understand the cold-weather performance of our systems and what to do if the temperature drops below 32°F (0°C) in your area.
 Please note that the below recommendations are conservative and designed to be better safe than sorry.